 Aboriginal and Torres Strait Islander people over the age of 50-years, or who have a pre-existing health condition, such as diabetes, asthma, heart and lung conditions, or immune problems are at higher risk of developing a severe illness associated with coronavirus (COVID-19).
 Younger Aboriginal and Torres Strait Islander people can also get coronavirus (COVID-19) and infect family, friends and Elders.

-As a lot of mob often live under the same roof, it’s also harder to practice physical distancing and self-isolation, which increases the risk of spreading the virus within the community.
+As a lot of mob often live under the same roof, it’s also harder to practice physical distancing and isolation, which increases the risk of spreading the virus within the community.

 For more information about how you can keep mob safe and help slow the spread of coronavirus (COVID-19), read the Coronavirus (COVID-19) information for Aboriginal and Torres Strait Islander Victorians factsheet (Word).